Last updated on November 10, 2024

 But if you already have several motorbikes in your garage, or if you have the choice of which motorbike to rent for your upcoming trip to Ireland, then I have a few recommendations for you below.

 By the way, I have already done many motorbike tours with different motorbikes.
-Originally from Germany, my family and I have been living in Ireland (second home) for several years.
-At our location, south of Dublin, we run our motorbike rental business in summer (www.eascruiser.tours) and also offer nice guest rooms.
+Originally from Germany, my family and I have been living in Ireland (second home) for several years. and we had our own motorcycle rental shop here for a number of years, too.

 But now back to the question of the best touring motorbike: